 There will be no robot inspections conducted, and teams are allowed an extra five (5) pounds weight for repairs and minor modifications.
 Event organizers may conduct ad-hoc inspections at any time; violations identified must be corrected before the robot can participate in subsequent matches, and teams may be retroactively disqualified from past matches for egregious violations that resulted in a competitive advantage.

-Gameplay (changes to existing rules are underlined)
+Gameplay (changes to existing rules are underlined; deletions are

 In general, minor violations of game rules that, in the best judgement of the REFEREES, meet ALL of the below conditions, will not be penalized:

 - Are accidental

 - Do not change the difficulty of the game for either alliance

 G5.
 Don't mess with opponents' scored GAME PIECES.
 A ROBOT may not remove a GAME PIECE from an opponents' ROCKET/CARGO SHIP.
 Precariously-placed GAME PIECES (e.g. HATCH PANELS having full hook-and-loop engagement on only one side) which become dislodged because of incidental contact with the ROCKET/CARGO SHIP are not considered a violation of this rule.

 G6.
 It's okay for ROBOTS to throw HATCH PANELS.
 ROBOTS may shoot HATCH PANELS without restriction, so long as doing so would not violate S1, G5, G7, G8, or G20 (in which case the penalties from those rules would apply).

 No throwing HATCH PANELS.
 ROBOTS may not shoot HATCH PANELS into the air in a way that's prohibited in R6, kick them across the floor using an active MECHANISM, or eject them across the floor in a forceful way (i.e. HATCH PANEL is caused to move a significant distance).